Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The answer really depends on what you intend to use the red dots for and the kind of weapon you have.

-While there is no direct answer, we can say that generally:
+While there is no direct answer, I can say that generally:

-In a nutshell, our recommendation is to consider your target area
+In a nutshell, my recommendation is to consider your target area.

 Is it close range, or does it cover longer distances?

-Given the points discussed for 3 MOA vs 6 MOA and their overall benefits, choosing between the two would definitely yield better results than using traditional iron sights.
+Given their overall benefits, choosing between the two would definitely yield better results than using traditional iron sights.

 But what happens when you have both an iron sight and a red dot sight together?

-Since they are used to aim at the same spot, they should be aligned (this phenomenon is what we call co-witness).
+Since they are used to aim at the same spot, they should be aligned (this phenomenon is called co-witness).

-We also recommend that you familiarize yourself with the different co-witness types as well as the concept of reticle smear (if you’re really particular about your gun’s reticle).
+I recommend familiarizing yourself with different co-witness types as well as the concept of reticle smear (if you’re really particular about your gun’s reticle).

 What Is the Best MOA for Rifles?